 CBT is recommended by the National Institute for Clinical Excellence (NICE) guidelines for a range of emotional difficulties such as depression, anxiety, and stress.
 It is based on the psychological understanding that people sometimes develop beliefs and automatic patterns of thought that are unhelpful and make it difficult to live life in the way they might want to.
 Using CBT we can work with you to help you identify unhelpful thoughts and beliefs, and develop alternative ways to respond.
 We often ask clients to try out various activities that are part of the therapy in between sessions.
 CBT is particularly suitable for people who prefer a structured approach.

 Narrative Therapy provides a way for people to explore the impacts of problems on their lives, and to find alternative ways of relating to those problems.
 It is based on the psychological understanding that people make sense of their lives through stories that help them connect and explain the events they have experienced.
 It helps people to develop more empowering ways of seeing themselves based on their own values, skills, and knowledge, which are often obscured and forgotten in the midst of difficulties.
 We find narrative approaches to be very effective with many of our clients.
-Very few counsellors have the additional training required to practice Narrative Therapy: Lemons to Lemonade may be unique in the area in offering it.
+Very few therapists or counsellors have the additional training required to practice Narrative Therapy: Lemons to Lemonade may be unique in the area in offering it.

 We’ll agree a tailored approach with you based on one or both of these therapies.
 We might also suggest that we draw on the other approaches listed above where we think these would be helpful and effective.